RoberAgro/AxialOpt/README.md

       1. Sequential Quadratic Programming (SQP)
       2. Interior Point (IP)
 * The output of AxialOpt can be saved as:
+  1. Data files:
-  1. Text file containing a summary of the solution of the optimization problem
+      1. Summary of the solution of the optimization problem
-  2. Text files containing the geometry of each cascade and variables at each station
+      2. Geometry of each cascade
+      3. Thermodynamic properties at each station
+      4. Velocity triangles of each stage
+  2. Figures:
-  3. Figures with the T-s and h-s diagrams of the expansion
+      1. T-s and h-s diagrams of the expansion
-  4. Figures with the the velocity triangles
+      2. Velocity triangles of each stage
-  5. Figures with the axial-radial and axial-tangential views of the turbine
+      3. Axial-radial and axial-tangential views of the turbine
-  6. Figures with the breakdown of the losses within the turbine
+      4. Breakdown of the losses within the turbine

 _Note: AxialOpt is not suitable to estimate the performance of an existing design under different conditions.
 The extension of the code to compute the performance at off-design conditions is underway._